einsley1993/social-disparity-ap/README.md

 2. Lin, S. H., Young, J. G., Logan, R., & VanderWeele, T. J. (2017).
 Mediation analysis for a survival outcome with time-varying exposures, mediators, and confounders.
 Statistics in medicine, 36(26), 4153–4166. https://doi.org/10.1002/sim.7426

+Acknowledgement: I would like to thank Dr. Tarik Benmarhnia for the discussion on implemeting the mediation G formula in R. The R script he shared earlier in personal conversation with me was a good starting point for the development of the code in this repo.